-Of the $3.7 billion the U.S. government recovered in 2017, more than half came from the healthcare industry.
-Types of healthcare fraud are many and varied and can include such actions as charging for medically unnecessary services (which can sometimes be harmful to the patient) and paying kickbacks to doctors and other healthcare professionals — even patients in some cases.
+Of the $2.8 billion recovered by the Department of Justice in 2018, $2.5 billion (or 89.3%) involved the health care industry, including drug and medical device manufacturers, managed care providers, hospitals, pharmacies, hospice organizations, laboratories, and physicians.
+Types of healthcare fraud are many and varied and can include such actions as charging for medically unnecessary services (which can sometimes be harmful to the patient) and paying kickbacks to doctors and other healthcare professionals — even to patients in some cases.

 Upcoding has become a common type of fraud.
 It occurs when a medical professional provides one type of service but charges for a more expensive service, such as when a patient is treated for a sprained ankle but charged for a broken ankle.

 Much of healthcare fraud is aimed at federally funded programs like Medicare, Medicaid, and TRICARE (healthcare for military families).
 Fraud against these programs has become so prevalent that one federal prosecutor who led the Medicare Fraud Task Force likened fraud investigations to the game of Whac-a-Mole, where as soon as you knock one down, another one immediately pops up.

 Medicare/Medicaid.
 A cardiologist became the highest paid Medicare cardiologist in the U.S. by allegedly billing Medicare, Medicaid, and TRICARE for medically unnecessary procedures and paying kickbacks to patients by waiving Medicare copayments without regard to financial hardship.
 In 2016, he was required to pay $2 million for defrauding taxpayers and for putting patients at risk.